mthvedt/hitchhiker-rust/src/tree/design.md

-The Thunderhead data store is a persistent hitchhiker B-tree, supporting the following use cases:
+Htree data store is a persistent hitchhiker B-tree, supporting the following use cases:
 - Fast snapshots.
 (Actually, saving a snapshot is faster than not saving one.)
 - Fast snapshot diffs.
 - Range queries and locking.